Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Optional Intervals Event and analysis

-The first is that, this paper only analyzes finite $\bOIES$ instances.
+Two key conventions need to be clarified here: \begin{itemize} \item This paper only analyzes finite $\bOIES$ instances.
 When the cardinality of an $\bOIES$ instance is equal to $+\infty$, we would have to deal with an infinite number of $\bE$ instances.
-That is an extremely special case, and this paper will not discuss such a situation.

-The second is that, Although an $\bOIES$ instance is denoted by an ordered enumeration for convenience, it represents an unordered set.
-The order of elements is irrelevant until an index tuple $\idxT$ is specified to impose a sequence for operations.
-In the paper, other sets expressed through ordered enumeration forms also follow this notation convention.
+That is an extremely special case, and this paper will not discuss such a situation. \item Although an $\bOIES$ instance is denoted by an ordered enumeration for convenience, it represents an unordered set. \end{itemize}

-Regarding $\bOIES$ instance, this paper focuses on the set formed by the third items of each element.
-As two operations in the next chapter will utilize this set, we first provide its formal definition herein.
+For $\bOIES$ instances, this paper focuses on the set formed by the $\I$(3rd element) of all their elements.
+This set will be frequently used in the two sequence operations defined in the next section, so we first give its formal definition.